freenas/freenas-docs/userguide/storage.rst

 3, a prompt will appear to input and confirm the passphrase for the pool.
 Enter this information then click :guilabel:`Replace Disk`.

-Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Volumes>`.
+Wait until resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Volumes>`.
-**Restore the encryption keys before the next reboot because access to the pool will be permanently lost**.
+**Restore the encryption keys before the next reboot or access to the pool will be permanently lost**.

 .. warning:: Access to the pool will be permanently lost unless the